Filter field

 How to use filters

-• by selecting Apply
+• By selecting Apply (batched filtering)

-• by using the keyboard shortcuts: WindowsCtrl+Enter or macOSCmd+Enter
+• By using the keyboard shortcuts: WindowsCtrl+Enter or macOSCmd+Enter

 • To remove an individual filter, hover over the filter statement and select the X for that statement.